AdobeDocs/indesign-api-docs/README.md

     * Here’s a sample code returning a successful execution.
 Without data and without any output file.
         ```javascript
-        /* Creates object to be returned when job is successful. object should be    stringify  before returning.
+        /* Creates an object to be returned when the job is successful.
+The object should be stringified before returning.
         */
         function GetSuccessReturnObj() {
             var obj = {}